tatelax/graph-theory/basicconcepts.md

 **Euler Trail** - A trail that visits every edge exactly once.

-> To know if a graph has an euler trail, every vertex should have an even degree except 2 of them.
+> To know if a graph has an Euler trail, every vertex should have an even degree except 2 of them.
 >
 > You start walking the path at an odd degree vertex.

-**Euler Circuit** - An euler trail that visits ever edge exactly once and starts and ends at the same vertex.
+**Euler Circuit** - An Euler trail that visits ever edge exactly once and starts and ends at the same vertex.

 **Eulerian Graph** - A connected graph G is Eulerian if and only if the degree of each vertex of G is even.

+**Hamiltonian Circuit** - A circuit that contains each vertex in G exactly once, except for the starting and ending vertex that appears twice.

+> A graph with a Hamiltonian circuit is a Hamiltonian graph.